IBMStreams/streamsx.sttgateway/_docs/200-user_overview.md

 ### Examples that showcase this toolkit's features
 As explained in the previous section, there are many examples available within this toolkit directory that can be compiled and tested by using a valid IAM access token (generated via your STT service instance's API key) required to connect to the Watson STT service on the IBM public cloud or by using the regular access token to connect to the Watson STT service on your CP4D cluster.
 The streamsx.sttgateway toolkit provides a utility composite operator named IAMAccessTokenGenerator that can be used within any Streams application to generate and refresh an IAM access token that stays current and valid at all times.
 Without a valid IAM access token, this toolkit will not be able to function correctly.
 So, it is necessary to understand the importance of the IAM access token.
 The examples provided in this toolkit will show you how to use the utility composite operator to generate/refresh the IAM access token and send it to the WatsonSTT operator.
 For using the Watson STT service on your CP4D cluster, you will not require the IAM access token and you will need the regular access token displayed in the CP4D web console.
 The first five examples show different variations of reading and processing the batch workload from a collection of prerecorded audio files.
 The sixth example shows how to get the real-time speech data of the live voice calls from the IBM Voice Gateway product into IBM Streams and then invoke the Watson Speech To Text service either on the public cloud or on a private cloud running CP4D.
 The seventh example shows how to do real-time speech to text transcription using the embedded STT engine available inside a Streams operator named com.ibm.streams.speech2text.watson::WatsonS2T.
 Within the same streamsx.sttgateway/samples directory where these examples are present, there is a directory named audio_files that contains a few test audio files useful for testing the batch speech to text examples.
 There is also a helper application named stt_results_http_receiver which can be used to see how the real-time STT results can be streamed to an external HTTP or WebSocket server.

+If you have no need for the call recording and call replay features, you can use the two examples below that end with the word Mini.
+It will cut down the extra logic to result in a fewer number of overall operators.

 * [AccessTokenGenerator](https://github.com/IBMStreams/streamsx.sttgateway/tree/develop/samples/AccessTokenGenerator)
 * [AudioFileWatsonSTT](https://github.com/IBMStreams/streamsx.sttgateway/tree/develop/samples/AudioFileWatsonSTT)
 * [AudioFileWatsonSTTAllOutput](https://github.com/IBMStreams/streamsx.sttgateway/tree/develop/samples/AudioFileWatsonSTTAllOutput)